newatoms/beta/projects/automation/post.md

 Susceptible Are Jobs to Computerisation?](http://www.oxfordmartin.ox.ac.uk/downloads/academic/The_Future_of_Employment.pdf) So how do they measure this you might ask?
 See for yourself:

-** These are the variables, used in the paper, that serve as indicators of bottlenecks to computerisation:**
+**These are the variables, used in the paper, that serve as indicators of bottlenecks to computerisation:**

 <img src="http://i.imgur.com/Ntzcuxt.png" alt="O∗NET variables that serve as indicators of bottlenecks to computerisation" width=100% />
-Credit: Tabel 1 of *THE FUTURE OF EMPLOYMENT: HOW SUSCEPTIBLE ARE JOBS TO COMPUTERISATION?∗ Carl Benedikt Frey and Michael A. Osborne.
+Credit: Tabel 1 of _THE FUTURE OF EMPLOYMENT: HOW SUSCEPTIBLE ARE JOBS TO COMPUTERISATION?_ Carl Benedikt Frey and Michael A. Osborne.

 There are more disadvantages that lurk beneath this creation of a techo utopia.
 In a way, we get dependable on technology.
-Acouple of months ago thousands of programmers let the world now that [One programmer almost broke the internet by deleting 11 lines of code](http://uk.businessinsider.com/npm-left-pad-controversy-explained-2016-3?r=US&IR=T).
+A couple of months ago thousands of programmers let the world know that [One programmer almost broke the internet by deleting 11 lines of code](http://uk.businessinsider.com/npm-left-pad-controversy-explained-2016-3?r=US&IR=T).
 It's about what happens when an open source software package gets deleted by the maker.

 Podcast show Reply All from @Gimlet explains it all in their very recent episode: [#69 Disappeared](https://gimletmedia.com/episode/69-disappeared/).
-All though the coding world trebled a bit, they fixed the problem quite rapidly.
+Although the coding world trebled a bit, they fixed the problem quite rapidly.
 Luckily they're in the problem solving business.

 ## To conclude our plea